marketing objectives examples

 Example of a lead generation objective: “Generate 50% more leads in the following six months by collaborating with five niche Instagram influencers.”

-Your website is a valuable part of your business and digital marketing strategy.
+Your website is a valuable part of your business and digital marketing efforts.
 It is part of your image, it communicates your brand identity, and most importantly is where you convert your leads into customers.

 That is why businesses tend to focus on getting as much traffic to their website as possible through both paid initiatives and organic strategies.